 Combine cake mix and dry pudding powder (ignore instructions and additional ingredients on pudding box) in a large mixing bowl.
 In a separate bowl, lightly whisk the eggs, and add sour cream, stirring until smooth.
 Add oil and milk, while whisking, to combine everything.
 Add vanilla.
 Add wet ingredients to the dry cake mix ingredients in bowl and mix on low, scraping down sides, until everything is combined.
 Increase mixer speed to medium/medium-high and beat for 1-2 minutes, until smooth and silky.
 Add chocolate chips and mix just until combined.

 Divide cake batter evenly between pans and tap on counter to remove any air bubbles.
 Baking time will depend on pans used.
 My 8×8 pans generally take about 35-45 minutes.
-I usually set my timer according to the directions on the box, and then eyeball it after that (it will take longer than the instructions stated because of the additional ingredients.)
 Remove cake from oven when a skewer poked in the middle comes out without wet batter, but just with moist crumbs instead.
 Let cool until luke warm to the touch and then carefully invert them out of the pans.

 quadruple recipe of our Whipped Buttercream Frosting (yes, x4!)